maryadepoju98/maryadepoju98.github.io/README.md

   e. check engine
   f. power steering
 -  trip counter
--  the speedometer as an effect of stepping on the gas
+-  the speedometer as an effect of the user stepping on the gas
+-  current gear shift as an effect of the user changing gear
+-  the lights on the dashboard turning on or off as an effect of the car headlights being on or off

 #### 4. Common Mistakes
 - sometimes people confuse the rpm with their speedometer